|Transport to/from Logan Airport|

 From South Station Transportation Center you can take MBTA subway Red Line trains to Park Street Station (for hotels near Boston Common and hotels near Beacon Hill) and to Cambridge hotels, MBTA Commuter Rail trains to towns west and south of Boston, and Amtrak trains to cities and states west and south of Boston.

 Logan On-Airport Shuttle Buses (run by the Massachusetts Port Authority) run the Logan Airport loop road free of charge.
-The bus goes to all terminals and to the MBTA Blue Line Airport subway station, where you can take a Blue Line train to Boston.
+The buses go to all terminals and to the MBTA Blue Line Airport subway station, where you can take a Blue Line train to Boston.

 Leave the train at the Aquarium station for hotels near the Aquarium, or leave at Government Center for hotels near Faneuil Hall Marketplace.
 Connect to Green Line trains for hotels near North Station, hotels near Boston Common, hotels near Beacon Hill, hotels in the Theater District, and hotels in Back Bay.